-Through its ACO, which covers approximately 500,000 lives, Partners has embraced population health management and is committed to finding better strategies, such as an iCMP for containing costs and improving care outcomes.
+Through its ACO, which covers approximately 500,000 lives, Mass General Brigham has embraced population health management and is committed to finding better strategies, such as an iCMP for containing costs and improving care outcomes.

-To ensure ongoing financial viability and success in at-risk contracting, Partners overall challenge is to reduce the cost of care while improving patient outcomes.
-Partners’ Division of Population Health Management is responsible for the organizational accountable care strategy and infrastructure.
+To ensure ongoing financial viability and success in at-risk contracting, Mass General Brigham’s overall challenge is to reduce the cost of care while improving patient outcomes.
+Mass General Brigham’s Division of Population Health Management is responsible for the organizational accountable care strategy and infrastructure.

-Partners recognized that the area of greatest opportunity for containing costs and improving care was with their adult patients who have chronic illnesses but who have not yet progressed to the point where they are incredibly complex medically.
-Once patients’ chronic illnesses progress to this point, they become high utilizers of high cost services.
+Mass General Brigham recognized that the area of greatest opportunity for containing costs and improving care was with their adult patients who have chronic illnesses but who have not yet progressed to the point where they are incredibly complex medically.
+Once patients’ chronic illnesses progress to this point, they become high utilizers of high-cost services.

-Partners also identified that patients who have multiple chronic conditions often find it difficult to navigate the complex health system.
+Mass General Brigham also identified that patients who have multiple chronic conditions often find it difficult to navigate the complex health system.
 Existing care models are disease- or specialty-specific, creating confusion and inadvertent fragmentation of care.
-Partners recognized that it needed to better coordinate care for these patients.
+Mass General Brigham recognized that it needed to better coordinate care for these patients.

-If Partners could more effectively manage the care of patients who are not yet “too sick,” it could then improve patient health and decrease cost, as care would be shifted away from high-cost inpatient hospital services and provided in lower-cost outpatient settings instead.
+If Mass General Brigham could more effectively manage the care of patients who are not yet “too sick,” it could then improve patient health and decrease cost, as care would be shifted away from high-cost inpatient hospital services and provided in lower-cost outpatient settings instead.
 Patients with rising risk presented the greatest opportunity for overcoming the value challenge.

-To more effectively manage its medically complex/high-risk patients, Partners developed the iCMP, and embedded it within the primary care practice to integrate care along the continuum.
+To more effectively manage its medically complex/high-risk patients, Mass General Brigham developed the iCMP, and embedded it within the primary care practice to integrate care along the continuum.
 The iCMP is led by a nurse care manager who collaborates with the patient’s primary care provider (PCP) and care team.

 Patients in the iCMP receive access to specialized resources, including mental health services, community resource expertise, pharmacy, and palliative care.
 Support is designed to occur throughout the continuum of care, including home visits, telemonitoring, and integration with post-acute and specialty services.
 Patients also receive health coaching and build skill in self-management through shared decision making with the care team.